AnasBinAzim/Pladytron/README.md

-# 🧠 Program Infrastructure and Explanation ## 🏁 Round 1 Algorithm - Lap Completion
+# 🧠 OBSTACLE MANAGEMENT AND CODE EPXLANATION

 In **Round 1**, our robot **SMOKI** must autonomously complete **three laps** on a predefined track without the need for obstacle avoidance.
 To achieve precise navigation and lap counting, we have developed a robust algorithm that integrates image processing with control systems.

 ---

-### 🌐 Algorithm Overview
+###  Algorithm Overview

 1. **📸 Image Acquisition**:
    - The robot captures real-time images of the track using its onboard camera.